software-engineering-at-home/content/TOPICS.md

 ## Software Delivery Lifecycle

-The process of releasing value - from code to working software, integrating real world user feedback, and improving the value proposition of our code base while managing technical debt.
+The process of releasing value - from code to working software, integrating real world user feedback, and improving the value proposition of a code base while managing technical debt.

 ### Topics